 Details of the economic contribution and productivity tests are available on the IDB website.

-For 2022 - 2023 enrollment, the scoring methodology differs according to the electrical supply capacity to the site (also known as the "Connected Load").
+For 2023 - 2024 enrolment, the scoring methodology differs according to the electrical supply capacity to the site (also known as the "Connected Load").

-For sites above 5MVA, Energy Management Test score contributions are:
+For sites above 5MVA supply transformer capacity: the energy management test score contributions are:

 - Connected load: 10%

-For sites below 5MVA supply transformer capacity, the Energy Management Test score contributions are:
+For sites below 5MVA supply transformer capacity, the EMS score contributions are:

 - Energy Management System: 20%